dhmk083/dhmk-zustand-lens/README.md

 Immer is supported out-of-the-box.
 You just need to type the whole store.
 There is one caveat, however.
 Draft's type will be `T` and not `Draft<T>`.
 You can either add it yourself, or just don't use readonly properties in your type.

+Below is an example of using immer middleware with zustand 3.
+For zustand 4 you should use built-in middleware: `import { immer } from "zustand/middleware/immer"`.

 ```ts
 import produce, { Draft } from "immer";